What's True About The Myth About Squarespace SEO: A Review

 The site still looks good several years later.
 However, from an SEO perspective, it isn't very good at all.
 On the individual index pages the single headline you get doesn't actually get coded as an H1-H3 headline, just body text.
 Furthermore, this is one of those templates that sets the site title itself as an H1.
 So each of the pages within the index has a single H1 headline which is identical to the other pages!
 Google likes differentiation, not duplication.
 Not good.

-This website used to be on the Pacific template.
-Switching it to Brine was a multi-day pain.
+The Marksmen Studio website used to be on the Pacific template.
+Switching it to Brine was a multi-day task.
 (SEO wasn't the only reason I switched to Brine—the design flexibility is far greater.)

 To make matters worse with that old artist's site, I naively created a nice cover page for the homepage with two buttons.
 It looks pretty good.
 But what isn't good is adding a needless navigation level and burying the main navigation structure on an inner page.
 Google has made clear that it considers too many levels of navigation to get to content to be a negative experience for the user.
 It also makes it harder to crawl your site.
 Note that it has been observed for a long time that Squarespace cover pages don't do very well with SEO.
 You want your homepage to have your main navigation and be as close as possible to your content.
 So my advice is to avoid using cover pages as your homepage.
 They can be good as landing pages or for other purposes, however.

-Page descriptions, which Squarespace draws on for meta descriptions (the usual source of Google's search snippets), can be problematic.
-In some templates, not only do they act as the source of meta descriptions, they also get surfaced on the page.
+What Squarespace calls the Page Description used to be what it drew on for meta descriptions (the usual source of Google's search snippets).
+But in some templates, not only did they act as the source of meta descriptions, they also got surfaced on the page.

 Sometimes in Squarespace, headlines and an effective, hierarchical headline structure are difficult to set up or doing so wastes the attractive features of the template.

 Is this absolutely necessary?
 No. Some pages will just have a headline or two and relatively little text.
+These are an example of “thin” pages.
 While that's not ideal, it's not a major problem if other pages take up the slack.
 It isn't even absolutely necessary to avoid multiple H1 headlines, as folks used to think.
 The hierarchy just needs to make sense.
 That has been confirmed by Matt Cutts, formerly of Google.
 On the other hand, it's a great way to go, and it should be your default headline structure.
 I try to limit pages to a single H1 if it isn't too much trouble and it doesn't deform the page to do so.

 So it's a significant problem that on some Squarespace templates, there's no way to have an H1 headline on certain pages.